maximbilan/iOS-UIImage-render-to-PDF/README.md

 }
 </pre>

-And of course, implementation of combinePDFURLs method, see below:
+And of course, implementation of <i>combinePDFURLs</i> method, see below:

 <pre>
 - (void)combinePDFURLs:(NSArray *)PDFURLs writeToURL:(NSURL *)URL